 Assistant Principal plays a vital role in every educational institution.
 They are responsible for a variety of duties, and to hire a good AP is not an easy task for any recruiter.
 Therefor you can expect a tough interview, since they need to use a variety of questions and tests to choose the best person from the pool of applicants.

 What questions should you expect?
 How to make a good impression on the people sitting in the hiring committee?
-What decides the winner at the end?
+And what decides the winner at the end of the interviews?

-Simply how to prepare for this challenging experience and walk away with a coveted job contract?
-We will try to answer the question on our website, that specializes only in assistant principal interview.
-Written by Glen Hughins, Consultant at Educational Recruitment Agency Meridian & Interview Coach.
-Enjoy your reading!
+Simply, how to prepare for this challenging experience and walk away with a coveted job contract?
+We will try to answer the question on our website which specializes only in assistant principal interviews.
+Written by Glen Hughins, Consultant at Educational Recruitment Agency Meridian and a Professional Interview Coach.

 - What motivates you to do this job?

 - Why do you think you can be a good assistant principal?